stuartellis/stuartellis-site-hugo/content/articles/mysql-remote-access.md

 +++

 Setting up MySQL remote access with SSL encryption is surprisingly awkward.
-This article was pieced together from a number of places, but [a post on the Distracted-IT blog](http://distracted-it.blogspot.co.nz/2014/04/getting-mysql-server-to-run-with-ssl.html) was the most helpful.
+This article describes all of the steps that are necessary to make this feature work in practice.

 <!--more-->